mmf2311/netflix-clone-trial/README.md

 This project is licensed under the MIT License.
 ```

-This README file and code structure now includes the specified naming convention for AWS resources and provides detailed information on the project.
-If there are any further details or modifications needed, please let me know!
+This README file and code structure includes all the necessary details, including a detailed network architecture diagram, explanations, and full code for each file.
+If there are any further adjustments or additional details needed, please let me know!